epagris/flexPTP-demo-NUCLEO-F439ZI/README.md

 - [STM32F4xx Hardware Abstraction Layer library](https://github.com/STMicroelectronics/stm32f4xx-hal-driver) (HAL) providing MCU specific functionality,
 - the [Lightweight IP](https://github.com/lwip-tcpip/lwip) (lwip) Ethernet stack extended with PTP timestamp support,
 - the [EtherLib](https://gitea.epagris.com/epagris/EtherLib), our in-house developed Ethernet stack,
-- the [embfmt](https://gitea.epagris.com/epagris/embfmt) a printf()-like formatted printer implementation for embedded systems,
+- the [embfmt](https://gitea.epagris.com/epagris/embfmt) a printf()-like formatted printer implementation for embedded systems.

 > [!TIP]
 > The project can either use LwIP or EtherLib Ethernet stacks.
 This can be easily changed by setting the `ETH_STACK` CMake variable in the top `CMakeLists.txt`: